 First on our list is country of Ghana, which can be a cheap one to live in.

-For food, as long as you cook at home and eat the local produce, you will spend another $200.
-All in all, this means that you can live comfortably here under $500 per month.
+For food, as long as you cook at home and eat the local produce, you will spend another $250.
+All in all, this means that you can cover the basic expenses here for around $650 per month.

-The remaining $200?
-You could use that for local transportation, entertainment, and exploring Ghana’s cities – or simply add a bit more luxury to your life..
+The remaining $100?
+You can use that for going out, buying clothes and toiletries, and exploring Ghana’s cities – or simply add a bit more luxury to your life..

 However, like any place, Ghana has its share of challenges.
-Heat can be intense, especially during the Harmattan season, and power outages are common.
+Heat can be intense, especially during the Harmattan season, and power outages are common, while certain areas are considered unsafe and should not be visited, especially if you are alone.

 2. Nigeria